Janasena Party: Formation

 On 12 March 2014, it was officially announced that Telugu matinée idol and philanthropist Pawan Kalyan, was launching a new political party.
 In preparation for the launch, Kalyan reportedly visited Delhi to register the party with the Election Commission of India (ECI).

 Kalyan formally launched the party at the Hyderabad International Convention Centre (HICC) in Madhapur, Hyderabad, on 14 March 2014 with a massive meeting.
-The party was named Janasena, and Kalyan urged people to challenge those in power.
+The party was named Jana Sena, and Kalyan urged people to challenge those in power.
 He unveiled the party's flag and objectives at the event attended by 6,000 people.
 Kalyan criticized the Congress Party high command for the state's issues, accusing them of dividing the state without addressing the people's concerns.

 The party held its second public meeting in Visakhapatnam on March 27, 2014, where Kalyan launched the book Ism, co-authored with Raju Raviteja.
 The Election Commission approved the party on November 28, 2014.

-2014–2019
+2014 – 2019

 2014 elections

 Pawan Kalyan chose not to contest in the 2014 elections, instead supporting and campaigning extensively for the Telugu Desam Party (TDP) and Bharatiya Janata Party (BJP) alliance.
 Kalyan campaigned against the Congress party, giving the slogan "Congress Hatao, Desh Bachao".
 His rallies drew huge crowds in Andhra Pradesh and Telangana.
 His support and campaigning played a crucial role in the TDP-led National Democratic Alliance's victory in the Andhra Pradesh Assembly elections.